grafana/grafana/docs/sources/manage-users/_index.md

 Teams are groups of users within the same organization.
 Teams allow you to grant permissions for a group of users.
 They are most often used to manage [permissions for folders and dashboards]({{< relref "../permissions/dashboard_folder_permissions.md" >}}).
 Enterprise users might use them to apply [data source permissions]({{< relref "../enterprise/datasource_permissions.md" >}}).

-Teams are mostly managed by Organization Admins, but if the Grafana server setting [editors_can_admin]({{< relref "../administration/configuration.md#editors_can_admin" >}}) is applied, then users assigned the Team Admin role can also manage teams in their organization and users assigned to their teams.
+Teams are mostly managed by Organization Admins.
+However, if the Grafana server setting [editors_can_admin]({{< relref "../administration/configuration.md#editors_can_admin" >}}) is applied, then the users assigned the Team Admin role can also manage teams in their organization, and users assigned to their teams.

 Team Admins can [Manage teams]({{< relref "manage-teams/index.md" >}}).